mduvall/grande.js/README.md

 grande.js
 =========

-It's a Medium at Starbucks.
 This is a small Javascript library that implements features from Medium's editing experience.
 Take a look [here](http://mattduvall.com/grande.js/).

 How to get started
 ------------------